aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 1. The SageMaker Notebook will deploy a collection of Step Functions and create a new bucket for your historical and future data, it also loads that data into the bucket for you.
 1. The step functions create a detector, attach your dataset to it, kick off a backtesting job, and connect a last Lambda to an alert that will stream all identified anomalies into S3 for later examination.

+**NOTE**: The templates above are designed to be reusable and can be ported to any custom dataset you have, simply adjust the params.json file to be relevant to your dataset and you have an instant end-to-end pipeline that will setup your workload and execute a backtesting job.
+This could also be easily modified to support continous live detection of anomalies as well!**END NOTE**

 There is still plenty to be done, and before you go any further, let's dive into some basics.
 From there, you will visit the console to review some of the results before moving onto Live Detection and scaling beyond just using Amazon Lookout for Metrics.